rubenjmunoz/advanced-r-programming-5/README.md

 ## To do list

--Reach a consensus on what API to use
+*Reach a consensus on what API to use
--Based on the API choose the functionality of the Shiny application and its name.
+*Based on the API choose the functionality of the Shiny application and its name.

 (more todo coming after this is settled)